If your hosting providers doesn’t support a scripted install then you can install WordPress manually.

 When you create a new database, the database name is automatically generated and a database user is automatically assigned, all you need to do is to assign a password.

 There is no need to give the user any permissions as it is done automatically in this case.

 You need to make a note of the username, database name and the password as they are needed.

 The information can be read from the screen (see screenshot below).

 Installing the WordPress files

-You will need to download, unzip, edit the configuration files and then and copy the WordPress files to the appropriate folder on the 1and1 server.
+You will need to download, unzip, edit the wp_config.php configuration file, and then copy the WordPress files to the appropriate folder on the 1and1 server.